AMdevMaestro/yt-2-mp3/README.md

 2:
 Extract the zip folder and place /dist folder anywhere you'd like.
--> you may need to allow exe on YT_2_MP3.exe through Windows Defender.
+-> you may need to allow YT_2_MP3.exe through Windows Defender.

 3: Copy and Paste YouTube Link in app _URL BAR_ & Hit Convert!